libp2p/blog/src/_blog/libp2p-and-Ethereum.md

 # How libp2p was integrated into Ethereum :handshake:
 In the early days of Ethereum and libp2p, some commonly asked questions were: "Does Ethereum use libp2p?" or "Why doesn't Ethereum use libp2p?"

-Until recently, the answer to the first question was no. The reason for that was the answer to the second question: libp2p didn't exist when Ethereum was first developed.
+Until recently, the answer to the first question was no. The reason for that was the answer to the second question: libp2p didn't exist when Ethereum was first developed, so it never got a chance to be evaluated and/or adopted.
 [Felix Lange](https://github.com/fjl), developer of [go-ethereum (Geth)](https://geth.ethereum.org/) at the Ethereum Foundation, reflected on this in an article titled ["Ethereum ♥ libp2p"](https://twurst.com/articles/eth-loves-libp2p.html):

 *"libp2p didn't exist when we started building the peer-to-peer networking stack for Ethereum.
 There were discussions about building something together very early on, but in the end we were more set on shipping a working system than to discussing how to make the most flexible and generic framework."*

-Thus, prior to the Merge, Ethereum solely used [devp2p](https://github.com/ethereum/devp2p), a set of networking protocols not unlike libp2p.
+Thus, prior to the Merge, Ethereum solely used [devp2p](https://github.com/ethereum/devp2p), a dedicated networking stack and set of networking protocols, not unlike libp2p in some manners.
 And though there were talks between the Ethereum and IPFS/libp2p communities to have a one solution instead of two, the timing didn't work and Ethereum shipped with devp2p as its solution.

 (To learn more about the differences between devp2p and libp2p, please read the [section at the bottom of the page](#comparing-devp2p-and-libp2p-🤼).)